Ideal and Real Gases Properties

 The value of Z decreases attains minimum and then increases with the increased pressure.
 Hydrogen and helium gas have baffled this compression trend and the curve rise with increased pressure from the very beginning.
 Carbon dioxide can be easily liquified and Z dips sharply below the ideal gas line in the low-pressure region.

 For hydrogen and helium, TB lowers then 0⁰C temperature so Z values greater than unity.
-For nitrogen, methane, and ammonia gas TB greater compare then 0⁰C, thus Z values less than unity in the low-pressure region.
+For nitrogen, hydrocarbon like methane, and ammonia gas TB greater compare then 0⁰C, thus Z values less than unity in the low-pressure region.

 - When Z=1, there is no deviation from the ideal behavior.